Jiaxuan-Ma/MLMD/README.md

 The MLMD platform (**M**achine **L**earning for **M**aterial **D**esign) for Material or Enginerring aims at general and frontier machine learning algrithm with visual technology.
 It is built on the tradition machine learning framework mostly based [scikit-learn](https://scikit-learn.org/stable/index.html), which provides the machine learning in python.

-The design principies and methodologies are summarized in the

 # Local Deploy